junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Referred to the Committee on Small Business, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-25 — Referred to the Committee on Small Business, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-25 — Referred to the Committee on Small Business, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-06-26 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+- 2018-03-14 — Committee Consideration and Mark-up Session Held.
+- 2018-03-14 — Ordered to be Reported by Voice Vote.
+- 2018-05-01 — House Committee on the Judiciary Granted an extension for further consideration ending not later than May 31, 2018.
+- 2018-05-01 — Reported by the Committee on Small Business.
+H. Rept.
+115-660, Part I.
+- 2018-05-01 — Reported by the Committee on Small Business.
+H. Rept.
+115-660, Part I.
+- 2018-05-29 — Committee on the Judiciary discharged.
+- 2018-05-29 — Committee on the Judiciary discharged.
+- 2018-05-29 — Placed on the Union Calendar, Calendar No. 547.